itsjovoney/signed-sealed-paid-faster/README.md

 Although the average payment time with SSA envelopes decreased, the p-value (~0.175) exceeded our threshold of significance.
 This means we cannot confidently recommend the SSA policy — at least not without further testing or a larger sample.
 That said, the analysis provides a useful framework for balancing statistical rigor with business practicality, especially when dealing with low-cost, high-frequency decisions.

+## Understanding Type I and Type II Errors

+This analysis highlights the tradeoffs that come with statistical decision-making:

+- **Type I Error** (false positive): We would falsely conclude that SSA envelopes are profitable when they’re not.
+That would lead to unnecessary costs.
+- **Type II Error** (false negative): We might miss a truly effective solution.
+By failing to adopt the plan, we could lose out on faster payments and better cash flow.

+Since the p-value was greater than 0.10, we failed to reject the null hypothesis.
+This avoids a Type I error, but opens the door to a possible Type II error — missing out on an opportunity due to inconclusive evidence.

 ## Reflection

 This project reminded me that data-driven decisions don’t exist in a vacuum.
 Understanding the cost of different types of error — and how they map to real-world consequences — is what turns an analysis into a recommendation.
 I walked away more confident in using statistics as a tool for actionable, risk-conscious strategy.